Axel92803/Axel92803/README.md

 # Hi there! 👋

 I'm a passionate software engineering student at **42 London**, diving deep into the world of C programming and building a strong foundation in low-level systems programming.
-Currently navigating the challenging yet rewarding peer-to-peer learning environment that 42 is known for.
+Currently navigating the challenging yet rewarding peer-to-peer learning environment of the 42 model.

 ## 🔧 What I'm Working On
 - Mastering C programming fundamentals through hands-on projects at 42 London